mosip/documentation/docs/try-it-out/register-yourself.md

 ### OTP Authentication

-Once you receive your VID, you can navigate to the [health portal](https://healthservices-esignet.collab.mosip.net/) and try authenticating using your VID and the default OTP, i.e. "111111" (six ones).
+Once you receive your UIN/VID, you can navigate to the [health portal](https://healthservices-esignet.collab.mosip.net/) and try authenticating using your UIN/VID and the default OTP, i.e. "111111" (six ones).

 A detailed step-by-step guide on how to log in with OTP using eSignet is also available [here](../end-user-guide/login-with-otp/).

+_Note_: Please use 111111 as the OTP, for any OTP-based feature in the Collab environment.

+### Biometrics-based Authentication

+**Mock biometrics setup**

+   * To enable biometrics-based login, ensure that your machine is running Windows.
+   * Make sure you have Java 11 or a higher version installed on your computer.
+   * Download the `collab-mock-mds-auth.zip` file from the link provided [here](https://drive.google.com/drive/folders/14q7E5pZtfj0eimF3JGzlVfU4eV-MRPCQ).
+   * Unzip the downloaded file to extract its content.
+   * Locate the `run_auth.bat` file within the extracted folder.
+   * Double-click on the `run_auth.bat` file to start the authentication MDS.

 ### Authentication using Wallet

-For our testing, we have integrated with [MOSIP's digital wallet - Inji](https://docs.mosip.io/inji), which we can use as an authenticator.
+For our testing, we have integrated with [MOSIP's digital wallet- Inji](https://docs.mosip.io/inji), which we can use as an authenticator.

 In order to get your credentials onboarded on Inji and enable them for authentication, follow the below steps,